Master of Technical and Professional Communication (MTPC)

 ENGL 7090: Topics in Technical and Professional Communication

 Students enrolling in this seminar course explore various topics related to the field of technical and professional communication.
 The focus of the course varies annually, depending on the interests of the professor and student demand.
-Previous topics have included proposal and grant writing, the correlation between science and public policy, biotechnology, usability and writing in the health professions.
+Previous topics have included the correlation between science and public policy, biotechnology, usability, and writing in the health professions.

 ENGL 7910: Practicum in Technical and Professional Communication